helrond/clbsj.org/_posts/2022-05-03-resistance-readings-of-the-parable-of-the-manager-of-unjust-wealth.md

 This event is a part of the Alternative Seminary’s course, "Challenging Power and Privilege: A ten-week online study of the Gospel of Luke."
 Members of the class cohort will provide responses to Dr. Jeong's teaching.

-To register for this session, click here:
+To register for this session, click here: {% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZEpduqrrz8rHdwrDXd9rTzSrGQGUHPBKZSY" %}

 After registering, you will receive a confirmation email containing information about joining the meeting.